Drew-Donaldson/spring-boot-with-apache-kafka/README.md

 - Implemented a **Kafka Consumer** to subscribe to and process messages from a Kafka topic.
 - Set up Kafka configuration using Spring Boot properties for topic creation and broker connection.
 - Demonstrated message serialization and deserialization using JSON.
-- Integrated error handling and retry mechanisms for robust message processing.

 ## Technologies Used
 - **Java**: 17